sdawood/json-tots/README.md

 Things get interesting when:
 - You use the string-template syntax `{{}}` in standalone or within a string literal.
 - Also within any array in the template, any item that is a string-template can utilize the inception operators to consume subsequent items following some interesting application of document and template items.
 See Inception Operators below for more information.
-- While all features are **Text** based by design to achieve declarative, versionable transformations; for practicality, if you inject a function (a runtime function reference) any where in your template object tree, it would be invoked and the whole `document` is passed as an argument, the returned value is rendered as-is to the result, e.g. returned result is NOT `JSON.stringify'd`.
+- While all features are **Text** based by design to achieve declarative, versionable transformations; for practicality, if you inject a function (a runtime function reference) any where in your template object tree, it would be invoked and the whole `document` is passed as an argument, the returned value is rendered as-is to the result, i.e. returned result is NOT `JSON.stringify'd`.

 This allows for experimentation and extensibility, for example returning an object that has a new function reference in its attributes, then re-run `transform`. `Inception` ideas of partial-templates and multi-staged rendering are endless.